 During the restore process, a progress bar is displayed in the Status column of the playlist element to monitor the restore process:

-Two types of restore are available: full or partial restore.
-See section "Restore Options" on page 81.
+Two types of restore are available: full or partial restore. .

 Depending on the situation, IPDirector suggests restoring the playlist elements or you launch the restore process manually.

-See section "Restore Processes" on page 82.
+Restore Options